lavafroth/silos/README.md

 - `desc`: Description of the query.
 - `body`:  The code to be parsed and modified.

 The API performs a single-pass substitution based on the closest matching mutation.
-Captured groups (using `@`) are used within the `substitute` block and the mutated code is returned in the response JSON `body` field.
+Captured groups are used within the `substitute` block and the mutated code is returned in the response JSON `body` field.

 **Further reading**

-- [tree-sitter query snytax](https://tree-sitter.github.io/tree-sitter/using-parsers/queries/1-syntax.html) to create mutation `expression`s.
+- [tree-sitter query snytax](https://tree-sitter.github.io/tree-sitter/using-parsers/queries/1-syntax.html) to create mutation expressions.
 - [jo](https://github.com/jpmens/jo) to build the JSON body from a file.

 ## Coming soon